Velocity-Based Training (VBT)

 In this mini-course, VBT expert, Chris Tombs, teaches practical techniques to effectively use Velocity Based Training.
 Learn load velocity profiling and data-driven strategies for precise programming and safer coaching.
 Episodes are sent directly to your inbox.

-Try Output risk-free with a 30-day money-back guarantee.
+Try Output's - VBT training system risk-free - with a 30-day money-back guarantee.